Christophe537/Template_MLOps_accidents_0/README.md

 ![Workflow AirFlow](src/docs_files/workflow_drawing.png)

-- Once you are in Airflow, go in 'dags' directory in the UI.
+- Once you are in Airflow, go to 'dags' directory in the UI.
 Then copy and paste file ./src/workflow/model_maintenance and wait a little bit for embedding.
+    Then your DAG is ready to run.
 - Workflow documentation is available in the `DAG Docs` drop-down menu when you consult the DAG: model_retraining from the web interface.

 ------------------------